Mamdouh Mahmud Salim: Founding al-Qaeda in 1988

 Salim was trained as a communications engineer.
-He attended two meetings from August 11–20 in 1988, along with Osama bin Laden, Ayman al-Zawahiri, Mohammed Atef, Jamal al-Fadl, Wael Hamza Julaidan, and Mohammed Loay Bayazid and eight others, to discuss the founding of "al-Qaeda".
+He attended two meetings from August 11–20 in 1988, along with Osama bin Laden, Ayman al-Zawahiri, Mohammed Atef, Khalid Sheikh Mohammed, Jamal al-Fadl, Wael Hamza Julaidan, and Mohammed Loay Bayazid and eight others, to discuss the founding of "al-Qaeda".

 According to Jamal al-Fadl, Salim instructed militant recruits in the works of Ibn Taymiyyah.
 Other allegations suggest he travelled to China, Japan or Hong Kong with Mohammed Loay Bayazid in 1990 to facilitate the purchase of communications equipment for the Sudanese government.
 In Khartoum, he travelled to Hilat Koko with Jamal al-Fadl in late 1993 or early 1994, and met with Amin Abdel Marouf to discuss chemical weapons.

 He is also credited by al-Fadl's testimony with a 1992 fatwa issued at the request of Al Qaeda leadership, described as pivotal in al-Qaeda's development as it provided the group with justification for the killing of Muslim civilians and bystanders in the course of killing Americans and other non-Muslim enemies.
 The fatwa is putatively based on one by the influential 14th-century Salafi scholar Ibn Taymiyyah ("Ibn al Tamiyeh") permitting the killing of Muslim supporters of the "Tartars" (Mongols) who threatened to invade the Mamluk Sultanate in Egypt.
 In testimony al-Fadl was asked:

 Q. Can you tell us now what Abu Hajer al Iraqi said about Ibn al Tamiyeh?

 A. He said that our time now is similar like in that time, and he say Ibn al Tamiyeh, when a tartar come to Arabic war, Arabic countries that time, he say some Muslims, they help them.
 And he says Ibn al Tamiyeh, he make a fatwah.
 He said anybody around the tartar, he buy something from them and he sell them something, you should kill him.
 And also, if when you attack the tartar, if anybody around them, anything, or he's not military or that -- if you kill him, you don't have to worry about that.
 If he's a good person, he go to paradise and if he's a bad person, he go to hell.

-He was arrested approximately September 8, 1998, in Freising, Germany, and extradited to the United States.
-However, his joint bank account with Mamoun Darkanzali was not investigated, and the latter transferred the funds to a militant who would later participate in the 9/11 hijackings.
+He was arrested approximately September 8, 1998, in Freising, Germany, and extradited to the United States where he was charged for his role in the 1998 embassy bombings.
+However, his joint bank account with Mamoun Darkazanli was not investigated, and the latter transferred the funds to an al-Qaeda operative who would later participate in the September 11 attacks.